Saturday, September 20, 2025

 2. absence

-3. appearance, while certainly never discussing that thing that just happened / never apologizing and simply pretending nothing had changed.
+3. reappearance, while certainly never discussing that thing that just happened / never apologizing and simply pretending nothing had changed.
 (Which seems Avoidant.)

 The (1) male role model pretended everything was honky dory because he needed everyone's approval / to seem like a really sweet lovable guy.
 (Which seems Passive.)